Code-Institute-Submissions/MS2-FilmAnseo/README.md

 The direction of travel on the site is map -> movie, not the other way around (there is no functinality to search for a movie, for example).
 Therefore,the map is the central focus.

 ## Target Audience/User Stories
-*A group of tourists sitting at a cafe table after lunch wondering where they'll go for the afternoon.
-They can view the map, discuss the films, chat about the movie trivia and make a decision on whether or not to go to the location based on weather info.
+* I am among a group of tourists sitting at a cafe table after lunch wondering where we'll go for the afternoon.
+After finding the site, we can easily view the map, discuss the films, chat about the movie trivia and make a decision on whether or not to go to the location based on weather info.
+* As a first-time user of the site, the information required to use the map and understand what is being presented is clearly accessible.
+* As a repeat user of the site, I do not need to consult the directions of how to interact with the site.
+The information that is acessible for a first-time user does not impinge on my use of the map - ie the info can easily be ignored.
-*A tourist/visitor who has been impressed with their visit to a location and would like to keep the experience alive by following up with some connected activity.
-For example, after visiting the Cliffs of Moher, they check the app and then decide to watch Princess Bride on the bus ride back to Dublin.
+* As a tourist/visitor who has been impressed with their visit to a location, I would like to keep the experience alive by following up with some connected activity.
+For example, after visiting the Cliffs of Moher, I can check the site and then decide to watch Princess Bride on the bus ride back to Dublin.
-*A group of friends spending some together for a weekend and looking for a diversion.
-The app serves as a source of valuable location-specific weather info and also as a talking point.
+* As a group of friends spending time together for a weekend and looking for a diversion, the site serves as a source of valuable location-specific weather info and also as a talking point.
-*A film fan browsing for trivia and planning a road trip.
-*A local tourist office who would like to highlight another claim to fame of their locality.
-They can easily send a message to the site curator to add a film.
+* As an administrator at a local tourist office, I can easily get in touch with the site curator to highlight a movie made in the vicinity, thus adding to the list of local tourist attractions.

 ### Wireframe